AndrewCMartin/idb/PITCHME.md

 ### What puzzles us about their website?
 +++
 - Design
-  - It's a bit plain for a board game site
+  - It is a bit plain for a board game site
 +++
 - Pagination
-  - Why choose 18 results per page if you still have to scroll quite a bit?
+  - Have to scroll quite a bit to reach the pagination bar
-+++
-- API
-  - JSON responses aren't correctly formatted?
-  - Returning an empty dict
+  - Would have been nice to either have the pagination bar at the top, or have fewer results per page

 ---